gaelanlloyd/jekyll-recipes/_recipes/shepherds-pie.md

   - Rosemary
   - Thyme
 ---
-**Recipe modification idea:** Try frozen carrot, peas, and corn mix to save time.
-Add them in to the pot at the broth and spices step.

 - Chop the onion.
-- Dice the carrots.
-Cut lengthwise, then again, then dice.
-- Heat the pot with oil or butter over medium-high heat.
+- Heat the pots with oil or butter over medium-high heat.
-- When the oil starts to shimmer, add the onion and carrots.
-Saute for 3-4 min.
-- Then, add the beef and:
+- Add the beef evenly between the pots and mix in a total of:
   - Garlic (1 tsp)
-  - 2 tsp each salt and pepper
+  - Salt (2 tsp)
+  - Pepper (2 tsp)
+  - Chopped onion
+- Cook until meat is evenly browned.
+- Then, mix in to each pot:
   - Cooking wine
-- Cook until meat is evenly browned.
+  - 2.5 tbsp flour
-- Stir in 5 tbsp flour over the beef.
-Continue to cook for another minute.
+- Continue to cook for another minute.
+- Transfer the beef into the larger pot.
-- Then, add to the pot:
+- Then, mix in:
-  - 4 tbsp Tomato paste
+  - Tomato paste (4 tbsp)
   - Mushroom soup
   - Chicken broth
   - Worcestershire sauce
-  - 2 tsp Rosemary
+  - Rosemary (2 tsp)
-  - 2 tsp Thyme
+  - Thyme (2 tsp)
 - Bring to a boil, then reduce the heat to low and cover.
 - Simmer for 15 minutes until the sauce has thickened.
+- Heat the oven to 400 degrees.
+- Place baking sheets in oven to catch drips.
 - While the sauce is simmering, prepare the mashed potatoes according to the package instructions.
-- Heat the oven to 400 degrees.
+- Mix in the frozen corn and peas (use about 1.5 lbs).
-- Add to the pot:
+- Spray the casserole dishes with Pam.
-  - Corn
-  - Peas
-- Spread the mixture evenly into the casserole dish.
+- Spread the mixture evenly into the casserole dishes and press it down.
-- Top with mashed potatoes, starting around the edges.
-- Use a spatula to smooth over the potatoes, creating a seal to prevent the mixture from bubbling over.
+- Top with mashed potatoes.
+Using a spatula, put large clumps down.
+Gently smooth over the potatoes, pulling towards the edges and pressing down.
+Create a seal at the edges to prevent the mixture from bubbling over.
-- Place dish on a baking sheet to catch drips into the middle of the oven.
 - Bake for 25 min until the potatoes begin to brown.
+- Spray the potato surface with Pam to help crisping.
 - Broil for a minute or two to crisp the top of the potatoes.
 - Allow to cool at least 15 min before serving.